 A police officer arrested you for robbery in Indiana.
 Now you face a serious criminal charge that could put you behind bars.
-You need a skilled criminal defense attorney to fight for your rights and a favorable case outcome.
+You need a skilled robbery defense attorney to fight for your rights and a favorable case outcome.
 The proven Indiana criminal defense attorneys at Gemma & Karimi have acquired an outstanding record of robbery and theft charge reductions, dismissals, and not guilty verdicts.
-Contact our Indianapolis criminal defense attorney immediately for a free consultation at (317) 602-5970.
+Contact our Indianapolis robbery defense attorney immediately for a free consultation at (317) 602-5970.

 Robbery Laws in Indiana